mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 #### Commas

-##### After introductory clauses

-An introductory clause is a dependent clause, usually found at the beginning of a sentence.
+- **After introductory clauses**: An introductory clause is a dependent clause, usually found at the beginning of a sentence.
 Use a comma after an introductory clause to separate it from the following independent clause.

-- **Correct**: In this example, you will see how to use a comma.
+  - **Correct**: "In this example, you will see how to use a comma."
-- **Incorrect**: In this example you will see how to use a comma.
+  - **Incorrect**: "In this example you will see how to use a comma."
   >
-- **Correct**: If you are looking for guidelines, you have come to the right place.
+  - **Correct**: "If you are looking for guidelines, you have come to the right place."
-- **Incorrect**: If you are looking for guidelines you have come to the right place.
+  - **Incorrect**: "If you are looking for guidelines you have come to the right place."
   >
-- **Correct**: On mobile platforms, you tend to get a numeric keypad for entering data.
+  - **Correct**: "On mobile platforms, you tend to get a numeric keypad for entering data."
-- **Incorrect**: On mobile platforms you tend to get a numeric keypad for entering data.
+  - **Incorrect**: "On mobile platforms you tend to get a numeric keypad for entering data."

-##### Before conjunctions

-The serial comma (also known as "the Oxford comma") is the comma that appears before the conjunction in a series of three or more items.
+- **Before conjunctions**: The serial comma (also known as "the Oxford comma") is the comma that appears before the conjunction in a series of three or more items.
 On MDN Web Docs, we use the serial comma.
 Commas also separate each item of the list.

-- **Correct**: I will travel on trains, planes, and automobiles.
+  - **Correct**: "I will travel on trains, planes, and automobiles."
-- **Incorrect**: I will travel on trains, planes and automobiles.
+  - **Incorrect**: "I will travel on trains, planes and automobiles."

   Don't use comma before "and" and "or" in a list that contains two items.

-- **Correct**: My dog is cute and smart.
+  - **Correct**: "My dog is cute and smart."
-- **Incorrect**: My dog is cute, and smart.
+  - **Incorrect**: "My dog is cute, and smart."

   Use comma before the conjunctions "and", "but", and "or" if they join two independent clauses.
 However, if the sentence is becoming very long or complex with the conjunction, consider rewriting it as two sentences.

-- **Correct**: You can perform this step, but you need to pay attention to the file setting.
+  - **Correct**: "You can perform this step, but you need to pay attention to the file setting."
-- **Incorrect**: You can perform this step but you need to pay attention to the file setting.
+  - **Incorrect**: "You can perform this step but you need to pay attention to the file setting."
   >
-- **Correct**: My father is strict but loving.
+  - **Correct**: "My father is strict but loving."
-- **Incorrect**: My father is strict, but loving.
+  - **Incorrect**: "My father is strict, but loving."

-##### Before "that" and "which"

-A restrictive clause is essential for the meaning of the sentence and does not need commas to be set off from the remaining sentence.
+- **Before "that" and "which"**: A restrictive clause is essential for the meaning of the sentence and does not need commas to be set off from the remaining sentence.
 A restrictive clause is usually introduced by "that" and **should not** be preceded by a comma.

-- **Correct**: We have put together a course that includes all the essential information you need to work towards your goal.
+  - **Correct**: "We have put together a course that includes all the essential information you need to work towards your goal."
-- **Incorrect**: We have put together a course, that includes all the essential information you need to work towards your goal.
+  - **Incorrect**: "We have put together a course, that includes all the essential information you need to work towards your goal."W

   A nonrestrictive clause provides additional information and is not essential to the meaning of the sentence.
 A nonrestrictive clause is usually introduced by "which" and should be preceded by a comma.

-- **Correct**: You write a policy, which is an allowed list of origins for each feature.
+  - **Correct**: "You write a policy, which is an allowed list of origins for each feature."
-- **Incorrect**: You write a policy, which is an allowed list of origins for each feature.
+  - **Incorrect**: "You write a policy, which is an allowed list of origins for each feature."

-##### Before "such as"

-If "such as" is part of a nonrestrictive clause and the remaining sentence is an independent clause, use comma before "such as".
+- **Before "such as"**: If "such as" is part of a nonrestrictive clause and the remaining sentence is an independent clause, use comma before "such as".

-- **Correct**: The Array object has methods for manipulating arrays in various ways, such as joining, reversing, and sorting them.
+  - **Correct**: "The Array object has methods for manipulating arrays in various ways, such as joining, reversing, and sorting them."
-- **Incorrect**: The Array object has methods for manipulating arrays in various ways such as joining, reversing, and sorting them.
+  - **Incorrect**: "The Array object has methods for manipulating arrays in various ways such as joining, reversing, and sorting them."

   The example below shows when not to use comma with "such as".
 Here the clause containing "such as" is essential for the meaning of the sentence.

-- **Correct**: Web applications are becoming more powerful by adding features such as audio and video manipulation and allowing access to raw data using WebSockets.
+  - **Correct**: "Web applications are becoming more powerful by adding features such as audio and video manipulation and allowing access to raw data using WebSockets."
-- **Incorrect**: Web applications are becoming more powerful by adding features, such as audio and video manipulation, and allowing access to raw data using WebSockets.
+  - **Incorrect**: "Web applications are becoming more powerful by adding features, such as audio and video manipulation, and allowing access to raw data using WebSockets."

 #### Hyphens